News & Events | Services | Reduce | Reuse | Recycle | Compost | Links | FAQs |

 Seasonal: Boat shrink wrap disposal at the Transfer Station, from April 1st to June 30th.

-Trash Overthrow Bags are available for $10.00 for 5 33-gallon bags through local businesses: Conley's Drug, Cumberland Farms, Richdale, Shaw's and Tedford's Hardware.
+Trash Overthrow Bags are available for $10 for five 33-gallon bags through local businesses: Conley's Drug, Cumberland Farms, Richdale, Shaw's and Tedford's Hardware.